 Generally speaking, you’ll need to conduct regular preventative maintenance and repair.
-That includes all the little things, like cleaning the ATM, making sure the lights work, and so on.
-It also means keeping an eye on frequent ATM service issues.
-Taking a proactive service approach to the parts that wear out the fastest will greatly improve the value and lifecycle of your ATM fleet.
+That includes all the little things, like cleaning the ATM, ensuring the lights work, etc. It also means keeping an eye on frequent ATM service issues.
+Taking a proactive service approach to the parts that wear out the fastest will significantly improve the value and lifecycle of your ATM fleet.

 1. The Cash Dispenser

-Possibly the most important part of the ATM—the dispenser—dispenses the cash that most users are looking to withdraw.
+Possibly the most important part of the ATM—the dispenser—dispenses the cash that most users want to withdraw.
 Those dispensers employ many tiny, moving parts.
 The smallest mistake could affect the dispenser’s ability to dispense, resulting in incorrect sums or a complete jam.

 To make matters worse, the user’s account is still debited in these circumstances.
 Between the ATM and the user, that’s a lot of headaches for one financial institution.

 Because dispensers are among the most frequent ATM service requirements, they should be checked regularly.
-Aggressive preventative maintenance or even replacement are generally more cost-effective than waiting for something to go wrong and then trying to fix it.
+Aggressive preventative maintenance or replacement is generally more cost-effective than waiting for something to go wrong and then trying to fix it.

 2. The Card Reader

-One of the most common points of contact on an ATM is the card reader.
+The card reader is one of the most common points of contact at an ATM.
 The card reader reads the magnetic strip on a user’s card, which lets the ATM and financial institution pull up the user’s account information.

 3. The Keypad

-Many ATMs now use touchscreens, which is both futuristic and convenient.
-But there are still countless ATMs out there with physical keypads, which are great, but they wear out quickly.
-Either because of rough handling, dirt and grime, or just extended wear, many keypads require early service.
+Many ATMs now use touchscreens, which are both futuristic and convenient.
+But there are still numerous ATMs with physical keypads, which are great but wear out quickly.
+Because of rough handling, dirt, grime, or extended wear, many keypads require early service.

 If you want people to be able to use your keys, monitor your keypads for wear.
-If keys can’t be depressed, or they stay depressed, or their faces have worn off, then it’s time to do something about it.
+If keys can’t be depressed, stay depressed, or their faces have worn off, it’s time to do something about it.
 Otherwise, your cardholders may be unable to use the ATM.

 4. The Receipt Printer

 Printers run out of ink and toner.
 They also run out of paper.
 And, sometimes, they run out of steam, metaphorically speaking.
-One of the most frequently repaired items on an ATM is the receipt printer.
+The receipt printer is one of the most frequently repaired items on an ATM.

 Keeping your receipt printer running will keep your users happy.
-It will also help to establish trust, as financial paper trails are still extremely useful things.
+It will also help establish trust, as financial paper trails are still extremely useful.

 5. The Software

-Keeping your ATM fleet updated, patched, and in good working order is critical.
+Keeping your ATM fleet updated, patched, and in good working order is crucial.
 As part of regular maintenance, check your software for viruses, glitches, or other issues.

-If you’d like to learn more about ATM lifecycle management, subscribe to our blog.
-Or follow the links below to see what else we’ve written recently.
+Subscribe to our blog to learn more about ATM lifecycle management, or follow the links below to see what else we’ve written about recently.